Stanford-BDML/tactile-learning/README.md

 execution.
 At this time you can look at the RVIZ interface to see what the path will be.
 Tip: To re-play to path in case you missed it, uncheck the motion planning item on the left pane and check it again.

+## How to adapt this to your code?
+Please look at the ur5_demo.py and how you initialize a ROS node with the ur5 interface.
+There are a few examples of how to commend it to go to a cartesian pose or a joint pose.